-• All users will have clearly defined access rights to school technical systems and devices.
-Details of the access rights available to groups of users will be recorded by the Network Manager and will be reviewed, at least annually.

-• All school networks and systems will be protected by secure passwords that are regularly changed.

-• The "master/administrator" passwords for the school systems, used by the technical staff must also be available to the Headteacher or other nominated senior leader and kept in a secure place e.g. school safe.
+- All users will have clearly defined access rights to school technical systems and devices.
+Details of the access rights available to groups of users will be recorded by the Network Manager and will be reviewed, at least annually. - All school networks and systems will be protected by secure passwords that are regularly changed. - The "master / administrator" passwords for the school systems, used by the technical staff must also be available to the Headteacher or other nominated senior leader and kept in a secure place eg school safe.
 Consideration should also be given to using two factor authentication for such accounts.
-(We should never allow one user to have sole administrator access).

-• Passwords for new users are requested by the Business Manager/ICT Co-ordinator via the Red Button.
-Password resets are requested via the Red Button and Hi Impact will phone the user with the new password.

-• All users (adults and young people) will have responsibility for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security.

-• Users will change their passwords at regular intervals - as described in the staff and pupil sections below.

-• The level of security required may vary for staff and pupil accounts and the sensitive nature of any data accessed through that account.

-• Requests for password changes should be authenticated by (the responsible person) to ensure that the new password can only be passed to the genuine user (the school will need to decide how this can be managed - possibly by requests being authorised by a line manager for a request by a member of staff or by a member of staff for a request by a pupil.
+(We should never allow one user to have sole administrator access). - Passwords for new users, and replacement passwords for existing users will be allocated by High Impact any changes carried out must be notified to the manager of the password security policy (above). - All users (adults and young people) will have responsibility for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security. - Users will change their passwords at regular intervals as described in the staff and pupil sections below. - The level of security required may vary for staff and pupil accounts and the sensitive nature of any data accessed through that account. - Requests for password changes should be authenticated by (the responsible person) to ensure that the new password can only be passed to the genuine user (the school will need to decide how this can be managed possibly by requests being authorised by a line manager for a request by a member of staff or by a member of staff for arequest by a pupil.